-Pianist Russell Sherman of the New England Conservatory faculty performs a program of works by Chopin, Debussy, Schoenberg, and Scriabin on September 29.
-In these notes Sherman has supplied on the earliest work he has programmed, he finds 24 ways in which the pianist's storytelling art was revolutionized by Chopin.
+Pianist Russell Sherman of the New England Conservatory faculty performs a program of works by Chopin, Debussy, Schoenberg, and Scriabin on May 10 (originally scheduled for September 29, 2013).
+In these notes on the earliest work he has programmed, Sherman finds 24 ways in which the pianist's storytelling art was revolutionized by Chopin.

 24 Preludes, Op.
 28